rtCamp/ps-analysis-tool-wiki/Protected-Audience-EE.md

   - **Forward/Backward:** Enables users to step through the visualization one step at a time, either forward or backward.

   - **Mode Switching:**
-    - **Automated Mode:** The demo automatically progresses through the sequence of events, user interests are collected on advertiser nodes.
-On publisher nodes, an auction is conducted based on collected interests.
+    - **Automated Mode:** The demo automatically progresses through events, collecting user interest groups at advertiser nodes and conducting auctions at publisher nodes.

-    - **Interactive Mode:** Users can manually navigate through nodes. they have greater control over the navigation, allowing them to explore specific nodes or events in more depth.
+    - **Interactive Mode:** Users can manually navigate through nodes.
+They have greater control over the navigation, allowing them to explore specific nodes or events in more depth.

  - **Auto-expand Demos:** Enables users to view more detailed information about specific events, such as the internal workings of an ad auction.